A Step-By-Step Guide To Create WhatsApp Chatbot For Business

-Away messages are similar to greeting messages.
-They send a custom message to people who are trying to connect company after your working hours.
-You can write a custom message or just simply send your working hours.
-They can be activated automatically at the chosen time.
+Away messages are like greeting messages.
+They send a custom message to people who are trying to connect the company after your working hours.
+You can write a custom message or send your working hours.
+You can set up for them to activate at the chosen time.

 Steps to set up an away message: Settings > Business settings > Away message > “Activate away message”.

-You can also edit your away message from here and schedule when you want this message to be sent.
+You can also edit your away message from here and schedule when you want to send this message.
 You can choose from Always send, Custom schedule or after your work hours.

-Steps to add a new contact a label: Click the menu button on the client’s chat page > choose a label and then save.
+Steps to add a label to a new contact: Click the menu button on the client’s chat page > choose a label and then save.